Heart Attack and Stroke Prevention Workshop

 Results will be shared nationwide.
 New Mexico is one of five states to receive a competitive grant this year to help put on the workshop.
 The Department and many partners and stakeholders have been working to organize the workshop, including the National Association for Chronic Disease Directors, HealthInsight New Mexico and the American Heart Association.

 High blood pressure may lead to cardiovascular disease, heart attack and stroke.
 The number of New Mexicans with high blood pressure has steadily increased.
 Data from 2011, the most recent available, shows that about 30 percent of New Mexico adults reported having high blood pressure.

-The Department of Health has established the Heart Disease and Stroke Prevention.
+The Department of Health has established the Heart Disease and EMS Stroke/STEMI.
 Its mission is to promote cardiovascular health for all New Mexicans and reduce the impact of heart attack and stroke.
 Through the Million Hearts® Initiative, the program hopes to help New Mexicans better control blood pressure.